vyos/vyos-documentation/docs/configuration/firewall/ipv4.rst

    Match based on outbound interface.
 Wildcard ``*`` can be used.
    For example: ``eth2*``.
 Prepending character ``!`` for inverted matching criteria is also supported.
 For example ``!eth2``

+.. note:: If an interface is attached to a non-default vrf, when using **outbound-interface**, real interface name must be used.
+For example ``set firewall ipv4 forward filter rule 10 outbound-interface name eth0``

 .. cfgcmd:: set firewall ipv4 forward filter rule <1-999999>
    outbound-interface group <iface_group>